 For many people, political engagement has never felt more important—or more anxiety-inducing.
 Therapists and psychologists unofficially coined a new term for what they were seeing in their patients: “Post-Election Stress Disorder.”

-Your social media feeds are as impassioned as they were leading up to the election, making it all too tempting to tune out completely.
-The emotionally-charged state of affairs, plus a never-ending whirlwind of to-do’s related to your job (that has nothing to with politics ) can make it overwhelming to consider adding “political advocacy and engagement” to your already (very full) plate.
+Your social media feeds are as impassioned as ever, making it all too tempting to tune out completely.
+The emotionally-charged state of affairs, plus a never-ending whirlwind of to-do’s related to your job (that has nothing to with politics) can make it overwhelming to consider adding political advocacy and engagement to your already (very full) plate.

 So, what’s a busy and stressed yet fired-up-about-lots-of-issues person to do?
 How can you engage in ways that are meaningful—but also manageable?

 As co-founder and COO of the All In Together Campaign, I work every day with busy women on both sides of the aisle to help them effectively advocate on behalf of the issues they care about most.